Badger logoBadger

 4. What is end-to-end encrypted

-Your direct and group messages, and all media within them, are encrypted on your device and only decrypted on your recipients' devices.
-We and our infrastructure providers cannot read them.
-Your location, mood, display name and photo are not end-to-end encrypted: they are stored on our servers so we can deliver them to the people you share with, protected by access rules and encrypted in transit and at rest.
+Your location, activity, mood, status, status emoji, display name and photo are not end-to-end encrypted: they are stored on our servers so we can deliver them to the people you share with, protected by access rules and encrypted in transit and at rest.

 5. How we use your data

-6. Who can see it
+6. Who can see your data

 We do not share your data with anyone else.